H2020-IPM-Decisions/IdentityProviderService/README.md

 ## Deployment with Docker Compose

 You can deploy the Identity Provider Service API, including a MySQL database with test data and a phpMyAdmin UI to manage the database, using a docker compose.
-A file called `docker-compose.yml` is located in the following folder `Docker` locate in the rrot of the project.
+A file called `docker-compose.yml` is located in the following folder `Docker` locate in the root of the project.
 To run the following command:

 ```console